Annual Reporting Requirements

 Keep your school data current with the State Board of Education

 Private School Requirements by WA State Law

 Private schools are required to submit reports each year to comply with Washington state law.

 - Enrollment and staffing report collects the October 4 student count by school for PreK-12th grade private schools.
 Submitted through an online portal, typically mid-October through mid-November each year.

 - Immunization reporting through the Department of Health begins on November 1 and closes on December 1 each academic year.

 - Annual approval is through the State Board of Education each spring, typically in March.

-- Private school participation in Federal Programs, through the Office of the Superintendent of Public Instruction (OSPI), opens in mid-March and closes in April.
-Review OSPI’s Brief Description of Private School Equitable Services and contact the Equitable Services in Federal Programs Ombuds Julie Chace or Shelia Gerrish with questions.
+- Private school participation in Federal Programs through the Office of the Superintendent of Public Instruction (OSPI) opens in mid-March and closes in April.
+Contact the Equitable Services in Federal Programs Ombuds Julie Chace or Shelia Gerrish with questions.

 Fingerprinting and Background Checks